Skip to content

 The corporate network perimeter has dissolved.
 When your team works from home offices, coffee shops, and co-working spaces, the traditional castle-and-moat security model that protected office-based businesses no longer applies.
 Every remote device becomes a potential entry point.
 Every home network becomes part of your attack surface.

-This guide gives you a practical remote work security framework built for small business realities: what to secure, how to secure it, and which controls matter most when you have a small team and a limited budget.
-From selecting the right VPN for your business to managing devices outside the office and responding to incidents across a distributed team, every section addresses security decisions your business needs to make now.
+This guide provides you a practical framework built for small business realities: what to secure, how to secure it, and which controls matter most when you have a small team and a limited budget.
+You'll learn to protect your distributed workforce without enterprise-level complexity or costs.

 $4.88M